Philip Mazzei: Biography

-Mazzei was born in Poggio a Caiano in the Grand Duchy of Tuscany as a son of Domenico and Elisabetta.
+Filippo Mazzei was born on 25 December 1730 in Poggio a Caiano in the Grand Duchy of Tuscany as a son of Domenico and Elisabetta.
 After his studies in medicine between Prato and Florence, in 1752, following disagreements with his older brother Jacopo over the management of the family heritage, he settled in Pisa and then in Livorno, practicing as a doctor but after only two years he left the city and moved to Smyrna (then part of the Ottoman Empire) as a surgeon following a local doctor.

-Career

 Mazzei practiced medicine in the Middle East for several years before moving to London in 1755 to take up a mercantile career as an importer.

 In London, he worked as a teacher of Italian language.
 While in London he met the American Benjamin Franklin.
 While doing work for Franklin, Mazzei shared his idea of importing Tuscan products, wine and olive trees, to the New World.
 Here Filippo Mazzei will cultivate vineyards, olives, and other Mediterranean fruit with the help of Italians.

-On September 2, 1773, Mazzei boarded a ship from Livorno to the Colony of Virginia, bringing with him plants, seeds, silkworms, and 10 farmers from Lucca.
+On 2 September 1773, Mazzei boarded a ship from Livorno to the Colony of Virginia, bringing with him plants, seeds, silkworms, and 10 farmers from Lucca.
 He was also joined by a widow, Maria Martin, whom he married in 1778, and his friend Carlo Bellini who between 1779 and 1803 would become the first teacher of Italian at an American university, the College of William & Mary in Virginia.

 He visited Jefferson at his estate, and the two became good friends.
 Jefferson gave Mazzei an allotment of land for an experimental plantation.
 Mazzei purchased more land adjoining this gift of acreage and established a plantation he named Colle.
 They shared an interest in politics and liberal values, and maintained an active correspondence for the rest of Mazzei's life.

-In 1774 he published a pamphlet containing the phrase "All men are by nature equally free and independent":
+In 1774, he published a pamphlet containing the phrase "All men are by nature equally free and independent".